About

 The Rationale

 We celebrate the university as a place to discover, conserve, and cultivate God’s good creation and to form us for our fundamental vocation as divine image-bearers and stewards of the earth.
 We believe God is at work to reconcile and renew all things through Jesus Christ.
 For centuries, Christians have devoted themselves wholeheartedly to academic inquiry and professional practice in light of this ultimate hope, seeking both to reorder their own loves and to contribute to peace, justice, and human flourishing.
-The Augustine Fellowship aims to continue this rich tradition in the context of Georgetown University, serving the academic community, the church, and the society more broadly
+The Augustine Fellowship continues this rich tradition in the context of Georgetown University, serving the academic community, the church, and the society more broadly.